hungrypc/notes/root/financial_markets/week_3.md

 How do I lock in an interest rate as an investor from 1926 to 1927?
 I buy in 1925, this number of two-period discount bonds maturing at 100 pounds in 192.
 They are two-year bonds.
 So if I'm buying a number of them, the cost to me is one pound over one plus r one.
 And then I have to short the 1925 one period dicount bond maturing at $100 in 1926.
 So I receive one over one plus r one pounds.
 I have locked in an interest rate equal one plus F which is equal to one plus this two-period yield-to-maturity squared all over one plus one period to maturity.

 ## Inflation
+John Bates Clark invented the idea of the real interest rate.

+The nominal interest rate is quoted in currency, but is not corrected for inflation.
+The real rate is quoted in terms of the market basket that underlines the price index.

+If you are investing money at 3% for the next year and the inflation rate, consumer price index, is going up at 3%, what is your real rate?
+How much are you making in real terms?
+It's obvious, it's 0.
+If I have $3 more on my $100 investment, but everything that I want to buy has gone up by 3% then I have the same buying power.
+So I didn't get anything.

+real rate = nominal rate - rate of inflation

+Formula is more like this:

+(1 + nominal rate) = (1 + real rate)(1 + rate of inflation)

+Another really important investion in history is the investion of index bonds, which are bonds that pay coupons defined in real terms and a priciple, or one or the other in real terms.
+It was a clever idea, let's issue bonds whose coupons are just tied to the inflation rate, so that you know in real terms what you're getting.

+## Leverage

+If a company or an individual borrows money to buy assets, we say that person or company is leveraging.

+> Leveraging means you are putting more money into the asset than you have.

+That puts you in a riskier situation, but also both up and down.
+So if you bought $100 worth of stocks and it doubles in value to $200, you've make $100.
+But if you leveraged and the stock doubles in value, your portfolio goes from 200 - 100 to 400 - 100, or $300.
+So you double your profits.
+But on the other side is if the stock falls in value by 50%, then you're wiped out.
+Leveraging increases risk.

+People look at how leveraged economies are and wonder about the chaos that might ensue in a market correction.

+China is widely described as a highly leveraged country.
+Corporate debt, borrowing by corporations in China, is 160% of GDP in China.
+Whereas in the US, it's only 70%.
+This means that the Chinese economy is leveraged.

+Debt leads to bankrupty - if you have no debt, you normally don't go bankrupt.

+So what happens when there's a huge deflation and consumer price index goes down?
+That magnifies the real value of the debt.
+What ends up happening in a deflation is that the debtors get beaten down.

+The overall level of debt in the economy (hence leverage) rises in real value because of deflation.

+Why isn't debt indexed to inflation?

+John Geanakoplos has written a number of papers on what he calls the Leverage Cycle.
+It points out that leverage has varied through time.
+Before the financial crisis, leverage became very high, particularly in the housing market.